-If you’re a woman and you’re suffering from adult acne, you can speak more with your doctor about this medication.
-We want to make sure to point out that Spironolactone should not be used during pregnancy due to its teratogenic effects and it is not used in men due to the risk of feminization.
+If you’re a woman and suffer from adult acne, you can speak more with your doctor about this medication.
+We want to point out that Spironolactone should not be used during pregnancy due to its teratogenic effects, and it is not used in men due to the risk of feminization.

 DIM - Best natural supplements to balance your hormones and help with adult acne

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.